LwaBot/minibot-wow/README.md

 ## Start as a Project Developer

-If you wish to use MiniBot AddOn Framework to develop a project, which is "code-free", follow the next steps.
+If you wish to use MiniBot Projetc Framework to develop a project, which is "code-free", follow the next steps.
 Otherwise, if you come with your own pure Lua scripts/AddOns, you can skip over to [BUILD YOUR OWN FRAMEWORK &amp; ADDON](#build-your-own-framework--addon).

 - Download the latest `MiniBot Studio` (`MiniBot.Studio.zip`) in [Releases](https://github.com/pierre-picard/minibot-wow/releases/latest).